 Today is our first day where we are dealing with the capacity of our sewing room.
 So look at your shelves, your drawers and your cupboards and recognize how much volume your space can hold.

 Because it is what it is.
 And the key to a happy sewing room is not to have OVER capacity.

 And we’ll start with a simple category - magazines.

 Ask yourself, with your square footage, how much space do you want your magazines to occupy?
 Then only keep the quantity that can fit in that space.

-Magazines are more the Fast Fashion of the publishing world.
-They have entertainment value for a month or two then the next issue is out, and the quilt patterns and quilter stories you admired collect dust.
+Magazines are like the Fast Fashion of the publishing world.
+They have entertainment value for a month or two then the next issue is out, and you are on to the next article.

-If you do have a magazine collection somewhere in your room, ask yourself these questions then pare your collection accordingly:
+If you have a bigger or older collection ask yourself these questions: